A Star Is Born (1954 film): Home media

-Warner Home Video released the 176-minute 1983 "restored" version on DVD in letterbox widescreen format on September 19, 2000.
+Warner Home Video released the 176-minute 1983 "restored" version on home video in various formats on January 4, 1984.
+It was released on DVD in letterbox widescreen format on September 19, 2000.
 The film was digitally remastered from original CinemaScope elements for superior picture clarity and optimal audio vitality and features a remastered English audio soundtrack in Dolby Digital 5.1 and subtitles in English and French.
 Bonus features include the network telecast of the Hollywood premiere at the Pantages Theatre on September 29, 1954; highlights from the post-premiere party at the Cocoanut Grove; three alternative filmings of "The Man That Got Away" with additional original recording session music; a short musical sequence that appeared in a test screening but was deleted before the film's official premiere, "When My Sugar Walks Down the Street" (which was to be part of the extended "Born in a Trunk" sequence); and the theatrical trailers for this, the 1937 original, and the 1976 remake.

 On June 22, 2010, Warner Home Video released the film on Blu-ray and DVD.
 The release also included supplemental features such as alternate takes, deleted scenes, excerpts from Garland's audio recording sessions, a collectible book of rare photos, press materials, and an essay by film historian John Fricke.

 Warner Archive Collection reissued the Blu-ray and DVD on May 14, 2019.